mathewchamberlain/SignacX/README.md

 Models_HPCA = ModelGenerator(R = training_HPCA, N = 100, num.cores = 10)
 ```

-We demonstrate how to use SignacFast in this [vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/SignacFast-Seurat_AMP_RA.html).
+We demonstrate how to use SignacFast in this [vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/SignacFast-Seurat_AMP_RA.html), which shows that the results are broadly consistent with running Signac.

+Note:
+* For proper use; if the concern is only major cell types (i.e., TNK and MPh cells), then SignacFast is a fine alternative to Signac.

 <!-- BENCHMARKING -->
 ## Benchmarking

 ### CITE-seq

 In Figure 2-3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with CITE-seq PBMCs.
-Here, we reproduced that analysis with SPRING ([in this vignette](https://github.com/AllonKleinLab/SPRING_dev); as was performed in the pre-print) and additionally with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)).
+Here, we reproduced that analysis with SPRING ([in this vignette](https://github.com/AllonKleinLab/SPRING_dev); as was performed in the pre-print) and additionally with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)), and provide interactive access to the data [here](https://kleintools.hms.harvard.edu/tools/springViewer_1_6_dev.html?client_datasets/CITESEQ_EXPLORATORY_CITESEQ_5K_PBMCS/FullDataset_v1_protein).

 ### Flow-sorted synovial cells

 In Figure 3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with flow cytometry and compared Signac to SingleR.
-We reproduced that analysis using Seurat [in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html).
+We reproduced that analysis using Seurat [in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html), and provide interactive access to the data [here](https://kleintools.hms.harvard.edu/tools/springViewer_1_6_dev.html?client_datasets/AMP_Phase1_RA_Apr2019/FullDataset_v1).

 ### PBMCs